SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 * **click the tiles \(1\)** to show only a certain site type; the tiles show the number of sites included in the permission review, grouped by type
 * **view Permissions review information**, such as due date, number of e-mail recipients, and the number of orphaned sites \(sites that have no owners or have owners that are blocked or deleted\)
 * **click the Show link \(2\) that activates the** Orphaned Sites view \(3\)
-* **view all site owners that will receive a permissions review e-mail**; for each Microsoft Team, Office 365 Group, site, and OneDrive included in the permissions review
+* **view all site owners that will receive a permissions review e-mail**; for each Microsoft Team, Microsoft 365 Group, site, and OneDrive included in the permissions review
 * **change owners** by **selecting a row \(4\)** and clicking the **Change owners action \(5\)** available in the side panel

 ![Permissions Review - Preview screen](../.gitbook/assets/enable-permissions-review_permissions-review-preview%20%281%29%20%282%29%20%282%29.png)